xlegend1024/wow-player-churn/readme.md

 ### New players

+- Every month there are more than 1,000 of new players (or new characters)
+- In October there was new update and it caused new character Orc and Troll races

 ![](./images/bar_new_players_by_race.png)

 ### Level activity

-When the gamer reaches level 60+, number of zone for game play reduced
+- When the gamer reaches level 60+, number of zone for game play reduced

 ![](./images/scatter_numofJzone_ount.png)